Question: Why Not Wait Until I'm Sick to Buy Health Insurance?

 Special enrollment periods are time-limited.
 Once they’ve expired, you’ll have to wait until the next open enrollment period to change your health plan or buy health insurance if you’re uninsured.

-If you sign up before the 15th of the month, your coverage will take effect the beginning of the next month.
-If you enroll after the 15th of the month, your coverage will likely take effect the beginning of the month following the next month.
-For example, if you sign up on January 25, 2014, your coverage will take effect March 1, 2014.
+If you're signing up for an Obamacare plan on your health insurance exchange, you'll have a waiting period, too.
+Sign up during autumn open enrollment and your coverage will start on January 1st.
+If you're signing up after January 1st and sign up before the 15th of the month, your coverage will be delayed until the beginning of the next month.
+If you enroll after the 15th of the month, your coverage won't take effect until the beginning of the month following the next month.
+For example, if you sign up on January 25, 2015, your coverage won't take effect March 1, 2015.

 Most people don’t schedule their illnesses.
 Although some health problems can wait for a few weeks or months to be dealt with, others demand immediate attention.
-You may be able to delay dealing with nagging discomfort from knee arthritis, but you shouldn’t delay seeking treatment for a suspected heart attack.
+You may be able to delay dealing with nagging knee discomfort, but you shouldn’t delay seeking treatment for a miscarriage.

 If your plan is to wait to buy health insurance until you need to use it, your plan is flawed.
 Get your health insurance during open enrollment so it will be there when you need it.

 If you’re concerned about the cost, you may be eligible to get help paying for health insurance.
-If you’re not eligible for government health insurance subsidies, consider buying a less expensive bronze plan.
+If you're less than 30 years old or have a financial hardship, you may be eligible for a catastrophic health plan.
 Although it will pay less toward the cost of your health care, the premiums will be lower and at least you’ll have some coverage.